 Questions and answers on animal experiments at the German Federal Institute for Risk Assessment (BfR)

 The German Federal Institute for Risk Assessment (BfR) performs animal experiments as part of its statutory duty.
-For which scientific purposes are animals used at the Institute, which species are used and how is it guaranteed that the animals suffer as little as possible?
-The BfR has summarised and answered these and other questions below.
+The scientific purposes animals are used for at the Institute, the species employedand how it is guaranteed that the animals suffer as little as possible is summarised below as questions and answers.

 For what purpose does the BfR perform animal experiments?

 Animal experiments are performed at the BfR as part of its statutory duty.
-Firstly, this involves research into the safety of food and feed.
+Firstly, this involves research concerning the safety of food and feed.
 The goal of these experiments is to recognise and assess risks for humans and livestock.
-Secondly, animal experiments are performed at the German Centre for the Protection of Laboratory Animals (Bf3R) which is part of the BfR.
-Possible ways of reducing stress for animals in experiments (refinement) are investigated at the centre.
-The scientific goal is to establish better housing and experimental conditions, which can be applied worldwide.
+Second, animal experiments are performed at the German Centre for the Protection of Laboratory Animals (Bf3R) as part of the BfR to investigate the possibilities to reduce the number of animals used in experiments (reduction) and to reduce the stress on animals in experiments (refinement).
+The scientific goal of this work is to establish better management and experimental conditions that can be applied worldwide.

 Which animal species are used in BfR animal experiments?

 In the BfR's animal facility, mice, rats, rabbits, chickens, turkeys, sheep, goats, cows, shrimps as well as farm fish species and zebrafish are kept and used for scientific research.
 Some animal species, such as chickens orrats, are only occasionally used in a few individual experimental projects.
 Other animal species, such as mice, are constantly used in different projects every year.

 For which objectives are animal experiments carried out at BfR?